dgraph-io/dgraph/wiki/content/deploy/ports-usage.md

 [administrative]({{< relref "deploy/dgraph-zero.md" >}}) operations.
 Dgraph
 clients cannot access this port.

-Users must modify security rules or open firewall ports depending up on their underlying network to allow communication between cluster nodes, between the Dgraph instances, and between Dgraph clients.
+Users must modify security rules or open firewall ports depending upon their underlying network to allow communication between cluster nodes, between the Dgraph instances, and between Dgraph clients.
 In general, you should configure the gRPC and HTTP `external-public` ports for open access by Dgraph clients, and configure the gRPC-internal ports for open access by the cluster nodes.

-**Ratel UI** accesses Dgraph Alpha on the HTTP-external-public port (default localhost:8080) and can be configured to talk to a remote Dgraph cluster.
+**Ratel UI** accesses Dgraph Alpha on the `HTTP-external-public port` (which defaults to localhost:8080) and can be configured to talk to a remote Dgraph cluster.
 This way you can run Ratel on your local machine and point to a remote cluster.
-But, if you are deploying Ratel along with Dgraph cluster, then you may have to expose 8000 to the public.
+But, if you are deploying Ratel along with Dgraph cluster, then you may have to expose port 8000 to the public.

-**Port Offset** To make it easier for user to setup the cluster, Dgraph defaults the ports used by Dgraph nodes and let user to provide an offset  (through command option `--port_offset`) to define actual ports used by the node.
-Offset can also be used when starting multiple zero nodes in a HA setup.
+**Port Offset** To make it easier for users to set up the cluster, Dgraph has default values for the ports used by Dgraph nodes and lets users provide an offset (using the command option `--port_offset`) to define actual ports used by the node.
+Port offset can also be used when starting multiple Dgraph Zero nodes in a high-availability (HA) setup.

-For example, when a user runs a Dgraph Alpha by setting `--port_offset 2`, then the Alpha node binds to port 7082 (gRPC-internal-private), 8082 (HTTP-external-public) and 9082 (gRPC-external-public), respectively.
+For example, when a user runs Dgraph Alpha with the `--port_offset 2` setting, then the Alpha node binds to port 7082 (`gRPC-internal-private`), 8082 (`HTTP-external-public`) and 9082 (`gRPC-external-public`), respectively.

 **Ratel UI** by default listens on port 8000.
 You can use the `-port` flag to configure it to listen on any other port.

 ## High Availability (HA) cluster configuration

-In a high-availability cluster configuration, you should run three or five replicas for the Zero node, and three or five replicas for Alpha.
+In a HA cluster configuration, you should run three or five replicas for the Zero node, and three or five replicas for the Alpha node.

 {{% notice "note" %}}
-If number the of replicas is 2N + 1, up to **N servers** can go offline without any impact on reads or writes.
-The total number of Zero and Alpha node replicas should be an odd number, as an even number of replicas will prevent consensus if nodes go offline (which will impact reads and writes)
+If the number of replicas is 2N + 1, up to **N servers** can go offline without any impact on reads or writes.
+The total number of Zero and Alpha node replicas should be an odd number, as an even number of replicas will prevent consensus if nodes go offline (which will impact reads and writes).
 {{% /notice %}}

 ### Dgraph Zero

-Run three Zero instances, assigning a unique integer ID to each using the `--idx` flag, and passing the address of any healthy Zero instance using the `--peer` flag.
+Run three Dgraph Zero instances, assigning a unique integer ID to each using the `--idx` flag, and passing the address of any healthy Zero instance using the `--peer` flag.